rendra7/Exploring_Transformer-Based_and_Traditional_NLP_Methods/README.md

 ## Project Overview
 ### Key Features:
+1. **Transformer-Based** approach with **BERT (Bidirectional Encoder Representations from Transformers)**.
-- **BERT**: A transformer-based, bidirectional pretrained language model designed to understand context and semantic relationships in text by learning deep representations through tasks like Masked Language Modeling (MLM) and Next Sentence Prediction (NSP)
+   - **BERT**: A  bidirectional pretrained language model designed to understand context and semantic relationships in text by learning deep representations through tasks like Masked Language Modeling (MLM) and Next Sentence Prediction (NSP)
+2. **Traditional NLP Methods** using **TF-IDF** and **Support Vector Machine (SVM)**.
    - **TF-IDF + SVM**: A traditional machine learning pipeline where TF-IDF converts text into numerical vectors by weighting terms based on their frequency and importance across documents, and SVM classifies these vectors by finding an optimal hyperplane that separates different sentiment classes.
-- Preprocessing steps like tokenization, stopword removal, and lemmatization.
+3. Preprocessing steps like tokenization, stopword removal, and lemmatization.
-- Comparison of both models on tricky examples to assess their handling of subtle contextual differences.
+4. Comparison of both models on tricky examples to assess their handling of subtle contextual differences.

 ### Objectives:
 1. Compare the performance of **BERT** with **TF-IDF** + **SVM** on sentiment analysis tasks.
 2. Highlight the trade-offs between accuracy and computational resources for each approach.